Autoclaved aerated concrete: Reinforced autoclaved aerated concrete

 Public concerns around these weaknesses were first raised by engineers in the United Kingdom in 1995, following inspections of cracked units in British school roofs.
 Action was subsequently taken in 2022 when the Government Property Agency declared the material to be life-expired, and in 2023 when multiple buildings were found to have issues with their RAAC construction.
 This resulted in the partial or total closure of 174 schools at risk of a roofing collapse.
 These incidents caused an increase in apprehension among the public, as members of the public discovered that their buildings had been made using RAAC.
 This also raised alarm around the development of similar problems in other countries as RAAC saw widespread use.

-in Toronto, Canada, the Ontario Science Centre, a major museum permanently closed its original site on June 21, 2024, due to the severely deteriorated roof panels dating back to its opening in 1969.
-Approximately 400 other public buildings in Ontario are understood to contain the material and are under review.
+In Toronto, Canada, the Ontario Science Centre (OSC), a major museum, permanently closed its original site on June 21, 2024, following a report indicating that deteriorated RAAC roof panels dating back to its opening in 1969 posed a safety risk.
+Draft documents were later obtained, suggesting that the report originally recommended routine repairs, but was revised to support the provincial government's preference to close the facility.
+Approximately 400 other public buildings in Ontario were understood to contain the material and were said to be under review at the time of the OSC closure, though no others were expected to be ordered vacated.